VertaAI/modeldb/client/verta/docs/tutorials/packaging/create_registered_model.rst

     registered_model = client.create_registered_model(name="my model", labels=["research-purpose", "team-a"])

-Notice that we have assigned the labels ``research-purpose`` and ``team-a`` to the registered model.
+Notice that we have assigned the labels ``"research-purpose"`` and ``"team-a"`` to the registered model.
 Labels are great tools for quickly filtering for a list of relevant registered models.

 Labels can also be added after the registered model has been created: